 "Life on the shores of Puget Sound, as well as its neighboring straits & harbors, lakes & archipelagoes, offers all the pleasures and adventure that draw people to the water’s edge."

-WHAT'S IN THE REPORT
+WHAT'S IN THE REPORT:

-puget sound WATERFRONT TRENDS
+puget sound WATERFRONT ANALYSIS:

 This report mainly concerns price trends.
 The price of each waterfront property is influenced by normal location factors affecting the value of any real estate.
 However, waterfront sales may also be influenced by features such as docks, moorage, and beach or tidelands access, which may be conditioned on easements or otherwise shared, especially in more densely populated areas.
 Furthermore, the length of frontage varies widely outside these areas.
 All these factors should be considered when comparing waterfront home prices, whether of adjacent properties or in different corners of the region.